ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Initial Condition Formats and Source
 ---------------------------------------
 The SRW Application currently supports raw initial and lateral boundary conditions from numerous models (i.e., FV3GFS, NAM, RAP, HRRR).
 The data can be provided in three formats: :term:`NEMSIO`, :term:`netCDF`, or :term:`GRIB2`.
-However, the SRW Application currently only supports the use of NEMSIO and netCDF input files from the GFS.

-..
-   COMMENT: So in reality, does this mean that only 2 formats are supported?

 To download all available GRIB2 data for the FV3GFS model: